Evolution by gene duplication: EAC model

 EAC stands for "Escape from Adaptive Conflict".
 This name first appeared in a publication by Hittinger and Carroll 2007.

 The evolutionary process described by the EAC model actually begins before the gene duplication event.
 A singleton (not duplicated) gene evolves towards two beneficial functions simultaneously.
 This creates an "adaptive conflict" for the gene, since it is unlikely to execute each individual function with maximum efficiency.
 The intermediate evolutionary result could be a multi-functional gene and after a gene duplication its sub-functions could be carried out by specialised descendants of the gene.
-The end result would be the same as under the DDC model, two functionally specialised genes (paralogs).
+The result would be the same as under the DDC model, two functionally specialised genes (paralogs).
 In contrast to the DDC model, the EAC model puts more emphasis on the multi-functional pre-duplication state of the evolving genes and gives a slightly different explanation as to why the duplicated multi-functional genes would benefit from additional specialisation after duplication (because of the adaptive conflict of the multi-functional ancestor that needs to be resolved).
 Under EAC there is an assumption of a positive selection pressure driving evolution after gene duplication, whereas the DDC model only requires neutral ("undirected") evolution to take place, i.e. degeneration and complementation.